jroyalty07/dsi-sea-week10-1.3/readme.md

 `pip install mrjob`.

 ## Exercise
 This lab will teach you to use [MRJob](https://github.com/Yelp/mrjob), a very powerful python library for map reduce.

-> **Instructor note**: this lab needs to be run on the VM they have installed in the previous hour.
-The VM is packaged with all the necessary data and libraries, so they should just connect to it using ssh and then run everything from inside the machine.
-If they are not familiar with VIM they can configure Sublime Text to access the VM via SFTP and modify the scripts there.

-> Except for Exercise 1, all the other exercises can also be run on the laptop in local mode, if some of them have trouble connecting or using the VM.
-All they need is `pip install mrjob`.

 #### Requirements
 - Exercise 1: running map reduce locally and on hadoop cluster